Dateline: Belgrade, Serbia

 Of course, a resident of one European Union country has the freedom to travel within the Schengen Area and the EU freely, albeit with some technical limitations.
 Someone holding a Tier C passport (ie: one with poor travel privileges) might prefer an EU residency in order to be able to freely move around a wider area.

-If you are seeking residency for the future citizenship, you should of course also consider the travel privileges the future passport will offer you.
+If you are seeking residency for future citizenship, you should of course also consider the travel privileges the future passport will offer you.
 It’s important to consider travel privileges as part of a “passport portfolio”, rather than in a vacuum; an Israeli citizen enjoys good travel privileges but might want a second passport to travel to Muslim countries.

 5. Investment Requirement and Opportunity Cost